 RINs are the currency of the Renewable Fuel Standard (RFS) regulated by the EPA which mandates that obligated parties must blend a certain percentage of US fuels from renewable sources into petroleum gasoline and diesel.
 Compliance is achieved by blending renewable fuels into transportation fuel, generating credits (called “Renewable Identification Numbers”, or RINs) to meet an EPA-specified Renewable Volume Obligation (RVO).

 As part of our extensive portfolio, BP also offers renewable natural gas developers access to California Vehicle Fuel Providers.
 This access creates Low Carbon Fuel Standard (LCFS) credits which are sold to meet compliance obligations and reach voluntary GHG reduction targets.
 Suppliers who join the scheme may generate LCFS credits (representing a 1 tonne reduction in GHG emissions from the life cycle of fuel production).
-To encourage firms to innovate lower carbon technology, an auction reserve price is in place, which will increase annually in line with inflation.
+An increasingly stringent compliance target will encourage firms to innovate lower carbon solutions to reduce GHG emissions in California’s transportation system

 In December 2017, BP formed a joint venture with Aria Energy for the biogas production facilities acquired as part of the Clean Energy acquisition.
-Under the joint venture, Aria has responsibility for operations, maintenance and administration of the biomethane production facilities in Canton, Michigan, and North Shelby, Tennessee, and will continue development, engineering and construction of new facilities in Oklahoma City, Oklahoma, and Atlanta, Georgia.
+Under the joint venture, Aria has responsibility for operations, maintenance and administration of the biomethane production facilities in Canton Michigan, Oklahoma City Oklahoma and North Shelby Tennessee and will continue development, engineering and construction of new facilities in and Atlanta Georgia.
 BP will provide marketing and distribution services for the facilities.